matoblac/AWSLogQueryCLI/README.md

 ## TODO
-1. main.py needs to be changed to something more descriptive of the actual program begin ran...

-2. Add an option for parsing CloudTrail
+1. Add an option for parsing CloudTrail

-3. It needs to be clearly explained that the time in `python main.py "12-15-2023 14:30"` is the endtime so, the query will be from `14:00 - 14:30`
+2. It needs to be clearly explained that the time in `python main.py "12-15-2023 14:30"` is the endtime so, the query will be from `14:00 - 14:30`

-4. Create tests for CloudFormation
+3. Create tests for CloudFormation